-As my baby has left the fourth trimester and slightly less needing of her mama to get off to sleep, I’ve found myself, most days, with a predictable hour or two that I can dedicate to some form of self care.
+As my baby has left the fourth trimester and slightly less needing of her mama to get off to sleep, I’ve found myself, most days, with a predictable half hour or so that I can dedicate to some form of self care.

 However, if there’s a point where you’re scrubbing the grout with a toothbrush in an effort to see your reflection, it may be time to scale back.

 - 1.1 1.
 Get a power nap in